The Roatan Daycare Center

 If you’re coming to Roatan, we would love to have you volunteer at the center.
 Read a story, teach some art, do a craft project, play in the sandbox with the children, teach them a song.
 Being with these children is lots of fun and you’ll go away feeling great.

 Within the community, there are those who care deeply about children getting their start in life while their parents have to work.
 They and other contributors donate time, money, equipment, food.
 The Honduran Government provides the building.
 Global Healing doctors give complete health exams once a month.
 Others donate from afar.
 Donations of time include all administrative work.

-We also have been fortunate to be one of the beneficiaries of the Christmas Concert for the Angels, an annual fundraiser held at the Roatan Airport the first Thursday of December.
+We also are fortunate to be one of the beneficiaries of the fundraising efforts of the Roatan Rotary Group.

 The fine staff of Roatan Daycare Center includes a five teachers (one who comes twice a week to specifically teach English to all the children), and a devoted cook.
 Our learning concept goes beyond the children in our care and extends to our staff.
 In the process of their training they are learning how to run a business, giving them confidence, experience and earning power.